jundalisay/sp/content/en/research/einstein/100/foreword.md

 ---
-heading: FOREWORD
+title: Foreword
-title: "100 Authors Against Einstein"
+# title: "100 Authors Against Einstein"
 # date: 2024-12-12
-weight: 27
+weight: 2
-# "introduced the sophistry of General Relativity"
-description: "Einstein was a German physicist who made physics overly complicated by using arbitrary tensors"
+description: "Its essence lies so difficult as to be incomprehensible to the general public."
 c: "darkgoldenrod"
 ---